 Share This Story

-When onboarding means “shadow someone and figure it out,” you’re not just extending the learning curve – you’re multiplying inconsistencies, exhausting your experienced team, and limiting your growth to the speed at which you can personally transfer knowledge.
+When onboarding means “shadow someone and figure it out,” you’re not just extending the learning curve.
+You’re multiplying inconsistencies, exhausting the people who already know too much, and capping your growth at the speed of one person’s availability.

 This month’s story explores what happens when a business owner calculated the true cost of tribal knowledge – and made the shift from inconsistent onboarding to systematic training, transforming new hire productivity from 6 months to 2 weeks, reclaiming $47K in annual capacity, and finally achieving the operations she thought were impossible.